I’ve been in the toddlerhood gang (yes, there is a gang) long enough that I know how important indoor toddler activities are to us moms.

 But regardless, no worries.
 I got you covered mama.
 I’m going to tell you some easy and indoor activities for toddlers that they will love!
 I’ll also include some physical activities because Lord knows toddlers are super physical!
 Hello, jumping down multiple flights of stairs, anyone?!

-Let’s get right into some indoor activities for toddlers!
+Now, let’s get right into some indoor activities for toddlers!

 How to Entertain a Toddler Indoors